vlad-isan/YubiKey-Guide/README.md

 It is strongly recommended to keep even encrypted OpenPGP private key material offline to deter [key overwriting attacks](https://www.kopenpgp.com/), for example.

+**Cross Platform**

+Just use veracrypt with 2 volumes.
+1 outer volume and 1 hidden volume, both with different passwords.

 **Linux**

 Attach another external storage device and check its label: